56789a1987/node-native-dialog/README.md

   *options:*

-  `multiple` - boolean, optional, Open Dialog only, allow selecting multiple files
+  - `multiple` - boolean, optional, Open Dialog only, allow selecting multiple files

-  `name` - string, optional, the default file name
+  - `name` - string, optional, the default file name

-  `title` - string, optional, set the title of the file dialog
+  - `title` - string, optional, set the title of the file dialog

-  `initial` - string, optional, specify the initial directory when the dialog appears
+  - `initial` - string, optional, specify the initial directory when the dialog appears

-  `filters` - optional, an array of file name filters (`[description, pattern 1, pattern 2, ...]`)
+  - `filters` - optional, an array of file name filters (`[description, pattern 1, pattern 2, ...]`)

   Display the open / save file dialog.
 Return the absolute path if Open / Save is clicked.
-Return null if Cancel is clicked or the window is closed.
+Return null if Cancel is clicked.

   If `multiple` is set to true for the open file dialog, the return value is an array of file paths.